antirez/sds/README.md

 String copying
 ---

-The most dangerous and infamus function of the standard C library is probably `strcpy`, so perhaps it is funny how in the context of better designed dynamic string libraries the concept of copying strings is almost irrelevant.
+The most dangerous and infamous function of the standard C library is probably `strcpy`, so perhaps it is funny how in the context of better designed dynamic string libraries the concept of copying strings is almost irrelevant.
 Usually what you do is to create strings with the content you want, or concatenating